Ringworm (Tinea Corporis)

-The doctor will diagnose ringworm by looking at the rash.
-The doctor may also scrape a few scales from the infected area and send it to the lab for examination under a microscope.
+The doctor will diagnose ringworm based on the child’s health history and by looking at the rash.
+A few scales from the infected area may be scraped and sent to the lab for more testing.

 How to Put on the Antifungal Cream